MY SITE

 We have stayed there for the long term with our local partner, SPID, building support networks, encouraging sex workers to travel out confidently and inviting outsider visitors to our camps to lessen their prejudices.
 We have been there since 2016 and have conducted 18 main eye camps (and 15 follow up), reaching out to over 1700 people in the GB road community of sex workers and their extended families.

 Under the project eye camps are held regularly in GB road thus bringing ophthalmic care to the very doorstep of the sex workers community.
 In addition to ophthalmic care, other medical needs and social challenges are determined and relevant doctors and counselors invited to the camps to mitigate these.
 Lobbying at strategic levels for social issues and specialized care is also provided .A white paper on the project has been published.
-Two phases of this project have been concluded in March 2020.
+We also liased with NGOs working on trafficking in Bengaluru and exchanged notes and ideas.
+Several phases of this project in GB Road have been conducted from 2016 -2023

 Nithari village was in the news when there were a series of child killings which had instilled fear in the local community.
 NGOs had stepped in to help in those days and there are schools and skilling centres for the underpriviledged community.Many resttlement colonies like Savdha Ghevra area have several clusters of colonies with semi-permanent roofing and crowded lanes with drug problems.